vadimgrn/usbip-win2/drivers/ude_filter/readme.txt

 This driver fixes that.

 Driver's class is "USB host controllers and USB hubs".
-This means it's DRIVER_ADD_DEVICE routine will be called by PnP Manager for such PDO-s.
+This means its DRIVER_ADD_DEVICE routine will be called by PnP Manager for such PDO-s.
 The driver creates Filter Device Object for PDO of USB Root Hub 3.0 which is created above VHCI.

 It catches IRP_MJ_PNP -> IRP_MN_QUERY_DEVICE_RELATIONS for this hub.